About Smart Cards : Applications : NFC

 - Security of Proximity Mobile Payments

-- Smart Card Alliance Mobile and NFC Council
+- Smart Card Alliance Mobile Council

 - Smart Card Alliance Payments Council